Curriculum And Assessment

 In our schools, we follow the statutory National Curriculum, but have designed our own curriculum to go beyond national expectations and meet the specific needs of our children and the wider community.
 We understand that children and families at Newington Green and Rotherfield share many similarities, but that each of our schools has a unique identity and some school specific pupil needs.
 Therefore, both schools share the same curriculum, but may take different pedagogical approaches, depending on pupil needs (for further details, please see Section 3 of our Curriculum Policy).

-We use the Letters and Sounds progression for phonics teaching.
-We do not use a published reading scheme.
 If parents wish to know more about the curriculum, they should contact Jo, the Head of School.

 Our Partnership Aims